Are drinking alcohol and erectile dysfunction (ED) connected?

 Wang, X., et al. Alcohol intake and risk of erectile dysfunction.
 A dose-response meta-analysis of observational studies.
 Int J Impot Res, Sept 19 2018.

 Burger, A. Understanding Medications.
 What the Label Doesn’t Tell You.
-Washington: ACS, 1995.(Explains how specific medications work.)
+Washington: ACS, 1995.(Explains how specific meds work.)

 Ellsworth, P. and Stanley, B. 100 Questions & Answers about Erectile Dysfunction.
 Sudbury, MA: Jones & Bartlett, 2008.

 McNutt, R. Your Health, Your Decisions.
-How to Work with Your Doctor to become a Knowledge-powered Patient.
+How to Work with Your Doctor.
 Chapel Hill: UNC Press, 2018.

 Understanding Your Medications and Procedures.
 NY: Wellness Network, 2018.